Intermesh/groupoffice-docs/install/extras/mediawiki.rst

         $wgGroupPermissions['*']['autocreateaccount'] = true;
         $wgGroupPermissions['*']['createaccount'] = true;

-        //automatically login when logged in to Group-Office
+        //automatically login when logged in to GroupOffice
         $wgPluggableAuth_EnableAutoLogin = true;

         // The above doesn't work when enabling local logins!